AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/premium-activation.md

 ---
-title: How to activate premium features?
+title: How to activate premium features
 sidebar_position: 1
 ---